/

 By Roxy Kirshenbaum| Photography by David Whittaker (interior) and Birdhouse Media (exterior)

-In 2007, Jennifer Bain and her daughter purchased the bungalow standing on this plot of land for $405,000.
-When Jennifer and her partner, Rick MacKenzie, got married the following year, they knew they wanted more children and that their house would eventually become too cramped.
-By June of 2020, the two were finally ready to knock down the bungalow and build a dream home from scratch—one with enough room for their young family as well as guests.
-And that vision included adding a laneway suite in the backyard.
+In 2007, Jennifer Bain and her daughter purchased a detached one-and-a-half-storey house in the Pocket neighbourhood of Blake-Jones for $405,000.
+When she and her partner, Rick MacKenzie, got married the following year, they knew they wanted more children and that they’d eventually need more space.
+By June of 2020, they were finally ready to knock down the existing house and build a new home from scratch—one with enough room for their young family as well as guests.
+That vision included adding a laneway suite in the backyard.

 Advertisement

-Finally, one more look at the entire suite, with its funky Y column.
+Finally, here’s one more look at the entire suite, with its funky Y column

 NEVER MISS A TORONTO LIFE STORY